What is the IELTS exam

 – Read many essay topics

-– Read many
+– Read many sample essays

 – Know the right structure for all essay types